mpv-player/mpv/DOCS/man/en/options.rst

     (udp:// only)
     Allows a socket to be reused by other processes as soon as it is closed.

---rootwin
-    Play movie in the root window (desktop background).
-Desktop background images may cover the movie window, though.
-May not work with all video output drivers.

 --saturation=<-100-100>
     Adjust the saturation of the video signal (default: 0).
 You can get grayscale output with this option.
 Not supported by all video output